FourierFlows/GeophysicalFlows.jl/docs/src/stochastic_forcing.md

 ## A simple Stochastic Partial Differential Equation (SPDE)

-We want now to transfer all the knowledge we got from the previous sections to PDEs.
-In particular we'll focus on the simple SPDE:
+We would like now to transfer all the knowledge we got from the previous sections to PDEs.
+In particular we'll start by focussing on the simple SPDE:

 ```math
 \partial_t \nabla^2 \psi(\bm{x}, t) =  - \mu \nabla^2 \psi(\bm{x}, t) + \xi(\bm{x}, t) , \tag{6}
 ```

-which is also equivalently written as:
+with periodic boundary conditions in both ``x`` and ``y``.
+SPDE (6) is also equivalently written as:

 ```math
 \mathrm{d} \nabla^2 \psi_{t}(\bm{x}) = - \mu \nabla^2 \psi_{t} (\bm{x}) \mathrm{d} t + \sqrt{\sigma} \mathrm{d} W_{t} (\bm{x}) .
 ```

-The form (6) is the continuous version understood in the Stratonovich interpretation (similar to (5)).
-Thus, the forcing forcing ``\xi`` obeys:
+The form (6) is the continuous version, similar to (2).
+In this SPDE, since the forcing is purely additive, i.e., it does not depend on the state of the system, both Itô and Stratonovich interpretations coincide.

+The forcing ``\xi`` obeys:

 ```math
 \langle \xi(\bm{x},t) \rangle = 0 \quad \text{and} \quad \langle \xi(\bm{x}, t) \xi(\bm{x}', t') \rangle= Q(\bm{x} - \bm{x}') \delta(t-t'),
 ```

-that is the forcing is white in time but spatially correlated; its spatial correlation is prescribed by the function ``Q`` which is, necessarily, homogeneous in all its arguments (see discussion by [Constantinou (2015)](http://arxiv.org/abs/1503.07644); Appendix A).
+that is, the forcing is white in time but spatially correlated; its spatial correlation is prescribed by the function ``Q`` which is, necessarily, homogeneous in all its arguments (see discussion by [Constantinou (2015)](http://arxiv.org/abs/1503.07644); Appendix A).

-The above describes the vorticity evolution of a two-dimensional fluid ``\nabla^2 \psi`` that is stochastically forced while dissipated by linear drag ``\mu``.
+Equation (6) above describes the vorticity evolution of a two-dimensional fluid ``\nabla^2 \psi`` that is stochastically forced while dissipated by linear drag ``\mu``.
 The energy of the fluid is: